Kawser-nerd/testGitHubVS/README.md

 # testGitHubVS
 This is a test repository for adding GitHub with Visual Studio C# project

-## this is first line in this project
+## this is first line in the member 1 branch
 i have  to save it all the time

-## testing git hub from office computer
-hdasjhfjasdhfjasdhfjsa

-## testing git hub from offiece computer twice
-fgchcxjhkcxfuidgfdiughdfkfdkj